Ä¢¹½ÊÓÆµÍø

 If elevated risk is identified, Student Engagement collaborates with Risk Management to determine the need for security, insurance, or liability waivers to mitigate risk.

 For events requiring liability waivers, club advisors and officers are responsible for ensuring all participants complete the forms correctly.
 Completed waivers must be returned to Student Engagement after the event.
-Failure to submit properly completed waivers from all affiliated participants may result in the club losing its active status.
+Failure to submit properly completed waivers from all affiliated participants may result in the club losing its active and/or recognition status.

 Reporting Accidents or Injuries